mikenguyen13/data_analysis/_book/27-regression-discontinuity.md

 Regression Discontinuity designs rely on the assumption that the running variable $X_i$ is not manipulable by agents in the study.
 However, @mccrary2008manipulation showed that a discontinuity in the density of $X_i$ at the cutoff may indicate manipulation, potentially invalidating RD estimates.
 The common approach to handling detected manipulation is:

 -   If no manipulation is detected, proceed with RD analysis.
--   If manipulation is detected, use the "doughnut-hole" method (i.e., excluding near-cutoff observations), but this contradicts the RD principles.
+-   If manipulation is detected, use the "doughnut-hole" method (i.e., excluding near-cutoff observations), but this contradicts the RD principles (Table \@ref(tab:rd-doughnut-hole)).

 However, strict adherence to this rule can lead to two problems: